 Cuenca Castilla La Mancha, Spain Travel Guide

 Touring The city & Photography: The shoulder seasons (April-May, September-October) deliver pleasant weather and fewer crowds for exploring the city's sights and capturing its beauty.
-Cultural Events: Check local calendars, as many festivals and events occur in summer or around religious holidays like Holy Week.
+Cultural Events: Check local calendars, as many festivals and happenings occur in summer or around religious holidays like Holy Week.

 Summers present intense heat.
 Staying hydrated and seeking shade during peak hours is wise.
 Plan strenuous activities for the early morning or late afternoon.
 During winter it is very cold, with possible ice and snow, making walking on cobbled streets slippery.
 Wear footwear with good grip.